Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: An estate administration is already open in North Carolina, and an unsecured credit card company has filed a claim that the estate wants to dispute and possibly negotiate.
 The first legal question is whether the claim was properly and timely presented in the estate file.
-If it was, the personal representative typically evaluates the documentation, requests clarification or proof if needed, and then either pays, compromises, or sends a written rejection—because that written rejection is what usually starts the creditor’s deadline to sue.
+If it was, the personal representative typically evaluates the documentation, requests clarification or proof if needed, and then either pays, compromises, or sends a written rejection—because that written rejection is what usually starts the creditor’s deadline to bring an action or special proceeding.

 Process & Timing

 1. Who acts first: The personal representative (or the personal representative’s attorney).
 Where: The estate file maintained by the Clerk of Superior Court in the county where the estate is pending.
-What: Review the filed claim for proper presentment and supporting documentation; request additional proof (often an affidavit or account documentation) when the claim is unclear or unsupported; and decide whether to negotiate, compromise, or reject.
+What: Review the filed claim for proper presentment and supporting documentation; request additional proof when the claim is unclear or unsupported; and decide whether to negotiate, compromise, or reject.
 When: As soon as practical after the claim is received, and before the estate is closed.

 2. If the claim is rejected: The personal representative should send a clear written notice of rejection (and keep proof of delivery).
-This step matters because it typically starts the creditor’s deadline to file a lawsuit to enforce the claim.
+This step matters because it typically starts the creditor’s deadline to commence an action or special proceeding to enforce the claim.

-3. If the creditor sues (or a formal dispute is filed): The dispute can move into a court process.
-Depending on how the issue is raised, it may proceed as an estate proceeding before the Clerk of Superior Court and/or as a civil action in Superior Court.
-The outcome is a court order or judgment that effectively determines whether the claim is allowed, reduced, or denied.
+3. If the creditor proceeds formally: The dispute can move into a court process.
+Depending on how the issue is raised, it may proceed as a special proceeding or other estate proceeding before the Clerk of Superior Court and, if an issue of fact is joined, be transferred for trial as provided by law.
+The outcome is an order or judgment that effectively determines whether the claim is allowed, reduced, or denied.

 Exceptions & Pitfalls